About ALEKS Mathematics Assessment

 How long will the assessment take?

 The assessment will ask up to 30 questions.
-You should plan to complete the assessment in a single two to three hour sitting.
+Last year, it took students an average of 90-120 minutes to complete the assessment.
 If you do not complete the assessment in one sitting, you will have 48 hours to complete it before the assessment is reset.

-- Improving a student's background prior to taking their required class will improve their performance in that class.
+- Improving your background and knowledge prior to taking your required class will likely improve your performance in that course.

-- Often times within degree programs students who are interested in specialized career paths or graduate school may be encouraged to take a higher level mathematics course than simply the required course.
+- You may be interested in a specialized career path or graduate school and may be encouraged to take a higher level mathematics course beyond the required course.

-- Students occasionally change their major, and may ultimately need a higher level class.
+- You may change your major and may ultimately need a higher level class.

 There is no penalty for retaking the ALEKS assessment.
-Only the highest ALEKS score is used for placement and prerequisite purposes.
+Only the highest ALEKS score is used for placement purposes.